tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 > We will host your documentation for free forever.
 There are no tricks.
 We help 94,898 open source projects share their docs. ...
 Whenever you push code to your favorite version control system, whether that is Git, Mercurial, Bazaar, or Subversion, we will automatically build your docs so your code and documentation are never out of sync.

 Read the Docs provides both an open-source, free version ([readthedocs.org](https://readthedocs.org/)) and a commercial version ([readthedocs.com](https://readthedocs.com/)).
-This allows you to level-up your project when your needs mature but also doesn't lock you into a paid solution when you're not ready for it.
+These tiers allow you to level-up your project when your needs mature but also don't lock you into a paid solution when you're not ready for it.

-Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics &mdash; see my discussion in [What about reStructuredText and Asciidoc?](pubapis_markdown.html#rst_and_asciidoc) for more details, or see [Why You Shouldn't Use "Markdown" for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/) for a more impassioned argument for rST.
+Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics &mdash; see my discussion in [What about reStructuredText and Asciidoc?](pubapis_markdown.html#rst_and_asciidoc) for more details, or see [Why You Shouldn't Use "Markdown" for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/) for a more passionate argument for rST.

 The [Read the Docs documentation](https://docs.readthedocs.io/en/latest/getting_started.html) shows a sample output.